jellyfin-labs/jellyamp/README.md

   <img src="https://i.imgur.com/jhZo5UI.png" width="200"/>
 </p>

+Dedicated to the memory of Joe Ipson (@m0ngr31) <3

+THIS PROJECT IS LOOKING FOR A MAINTAINER.
+If interested, please reach out to the [Jellyfin team on Matrix](https://jellyfin.org/contact).

 ## About
 A stylish, cross-platform desktop client for listening to music from a Jellyfin server.
 Inspired by Plexamp.